Average Star Rating: 3.81 Stars.

 “We face up to awful things because we can’t go around them, or forget them.
 The sooner you say ‘Yes, it happened, and there’s nothing I can do about it,’ the sooner you can get on with your own life.
 You’ve got children to bring up.
 So you’ve got to get over it.
 What we have to get over, somehow we do.
 Even the worst things.”

 I was feeling a bit slumpy before I started this book and when I opened the first page, I was hooked.
 The passages were beautiful, the way the author pulled you in with her lush writing style was just amazing.
-Just to tell you how much amazing the first chapter was I reread it twice.
+Just to tell you how much amazing the first chapter have I reread it twice.

 The story follows the life of a young man by the name of Quoyle, after having literally one of the most miserable life from childhood all the way to his mid-thirties.After losing his ungrateful sorry-excuse-for-a-human-being wife to a tragic accident and both his parents, he decides to start a new life by going back to his family original home.
 We follow him to Newfoundland Coast in Canada, where we see how he tries to adjust life as a single father, finding himself, learning his heritage and just coping.